A closer look: Saddle Thrombus (Aortic Thrombosis) in Dogs

 In some cases, there is no identifiable underlying cause for the thrombus.

 As the blood in the aorta clots, blood is unable to reach the hind legs properly.
-Without blood flow, the tissues are unable to receive oxygen, quickly leading to symptoms such as:
+Without blood flow, the tissues are unable to receive oxygen.

 Symptoms are usually enough to diagnose aortic thrombosis, and given the severity of the condition euthanasia is commonly chosen over treatment.